dpletzke/english-connections-core/README.md

 - Secrets/credentials stay out of the repo; AWS auth supplied via environment or local profile.

 ## Open Tasks
-- Implement the runtime validator + upload logic inside `apps/content-manager/src/cli.ts`.
-- Decide S3 bucket naming conventions, regions, and lifecycle rules; update the CDK stack accordingly.
+- Document AWS credential expectations and example `econ-content upload` flows.
+- Decide on a policy for remote-only puzzles (delete vs. keep) and encode it in the CLI.
-- Add tests around the validator and upload dry-runs.
+- Add more fixtures covering edge-case manifests and multi-puzzle uploads.
-- Document the eventual upload command usage once the CLI is complete.